JoyeBright/DataSelection-NMT/README.md

 # DataSelection-NMT
 Welcome to the repository designed based on [FAIR principles](https://en.wikipedia.org/wiki/FAIR_data) for the experiments described in: "Selecting Parallel In-domain Sentences for Neural Machine Translation Using Monolingual Texts".
-#### Quick update: The paper got accepted on Dec 6, 2021 and published on Feb 2022.
+#### The paper got accepted on Dec 6, 2021 and published on Feb 2022.
 You can read the paper on [ArXiv](http://arxiv.org/abs/2112.06096), [ResearchGate](https://www.researchgate.net/publication/357013946_Selecting_Parallel_In-domain_Sentences_for_Neural_Machine_Translation_Using_Monolingual_Texts), [Publisher's website](https://www.clinjournal.org/index.php/clinj/article/view/137)

 ## Our Pre-trained models on Hugging Face